Empire State Building: Site

-The Empire State Building is located on the west side of Fifth Avenue in Midtown Manhattan, between 33rd Street to the south and 34th Street to the north.
+The Empire State Building is located on the west side of Fifth Avenue, between 33rd Street to the south and 34th Street to the north, in the Midtown South neighborhood of Manhattan, New York City, United States.
 Tenants enter the building through the Art Deco lobby located at 350 Fifth Avenue.
 Visitors to the observatories use an entrance at 20 West 34th Street; prior to August 2018, visitors entered through the Fifth Avenue lobby.
 Although physically located in South Midtown, a mixed residential and commercial area, the building is so large that it was assigned its own ZIP Code, 10118; as of 2012, it is one of 43 buildings in New York City that have their own ZIP codes.

-The areas surrounding the Empire State Building are home to other major points of interest, including Macy's at Herald Square on Sixth Avenue and 34th Street, and Koreatown on 32nd Street between Madison and Sixth Avenues.
+The areas surrounding the Empire State Building are home to other major points of interest, including Macy's at Herald Square on Sixth Avenue and 34th Street, and Koreatown on 32nd Street between Madison and Sixth avenues.
 To the east of the Empire State Building is Murray Hill, a neighborhood with a mix of residential, commercial, and entertainment activity.
-The block directly to the northeast contains the B. Altman and Company Building, which houses the City University of New York's Graduate Center, while the Demarest Building is directly across Fifth Avenue to the east.
+The block directly to the northeast contains the B. Altman and Company Building, which houses the City University of New York's Graduate Center.
 The nearest New York City Subway stations are 34th Street–Herald Square, one block west, and 33rd Street at Park Avenue, two blocks east; there is also a PATH station at 33rd Street and Sixth Avenue.

 Architecture

 The Empire State Building was designed by Shreve, Lamb and Harmon in the Art Deco style.
 The Empire State Building is 1250 ft tall to its 102nd floor, or 1453 ft 8+9/16 in including its 203 ft pinnacle.
 It was the first building in the world to be more than 100 stories tall, though only the lowest 86 stories are usable.
-The first through 85th floors contain 2.158 e6ft2 of commercial and office space, while the 86th story contains an observatory.
+The first through 85th floors contain 2.158 e6ft2 of commercial and office space, while the 86th floor contains an observatory.
 The remaining 16 stories are part of the spire, which is capped by an observatory on the 102nd floor; the spire does not contain any intermediate levels and is used mostly for mechanical purposes.
 Atop the 102nd story is the 203 ft pinnacle, much of which is covered by broadcast antennas, and surmounted with a lightning rod.